joecorcoran/blog_removed/source/_posts/2011-11-15-judge-simple-javascript-form-validation-for-rails.markdown

 ### Validation with watchers

-Most of the features of Judge are based around watchers &#8211; JavaScript objects that hold information about the form elements to which they refer.
+Most of the features of Judge are based around watchers &#8211; JavaScript objects that hold information about the form elements to which they point.

 {% codeblock lang:javascript %}
 // instantiate watcher